• Skip to primary navigation

 • Artificial turf

-Artificial Turf - How to lay artificial grass - In this DIY how to project we run you through the process of how to lay artificial turf in your garden to create a very low maintenance lawn and we also explain the benefits of artificial turf over real grass
+Artificial Turf - How to lay artificial grass - In this DIY how to project we run you through the process of how to lay artificial turf in your garden to create a low maintenance lawn

 • Cutting a hedge

-Hedge cutting - Learn how to cut a hedge using petrol or electric hedge trimmers, including best practice tips on pruning, shaping and dealing with overgrown hedges
+Hedge cutting - Learn how to cut a hedge using petrol or electric hedge trimmers, including best practice tips on pruning and shaping

 • Newly seeded lawn

-How to Seed a lawn - Learn how to Seed a Lawn from scratch including preparing the ground for planting, testing your soil, laying a base and how to mow your lawn and care for your newly planted lawn
+How to Seed a lawn - Learn how to Seed a Lawn from scratch including preparing the ground for planting, testing your soil, laying a base and aftercare

 • Repairing a Damaged Lawn and Lawn Care

-Lawn and grass area repair - How to repair and treat a damaged lawn.
+Lawn and grass area repair - How to repair a damaged lawn and treate it.
 Lawn care and advice about treating weeds or fixing damaged patches

 • Laying Turf

-Laying turf - Learn all about how to lay turf correctly to create a brand new lawn, including how to prepare the existing ground and care for it once it's laid
+Laying turf - Learn all about how to lay turf correctly to create a brand new lawn, including how to prepare the existing ground and care once it's laid

 • Moss growing on lawn

-Removing Moss - How to remove moss from lawns and roofs - In this DIY guide we show you how to remove moss growth from lawns and also from roofs including how to prevent it from growing back
+Removing Moss - How to remove moss from lawns and roofs - In this DIY guide we show you how to remove moss growth from roofs and lawns including how to prevent it from growing back

 • Topiary style bushes and trees